 The church in Siecieborzyce was probably founded in the second half of the 13th century.
-It was mentioned for the first time in historical sources in 1273.
-In 1508, it was enlarged with a porch, sacristy and tower.
+It was recorded for the first time indirectly in historical sources in 1273, when Bishop Thomas II excommunicated the local parish priest named Jan.
+In 1508, it was enlarged with a sacristy and tower.
 Also a flat ceiling above the nave was replaced with brick vaults.
 Probably at the same time, the majority of window openings were enlarged and the façades were plastered.
-The church underwent reconstruction also in the baroque period, as evidenced by the crowning of the southern porch.
+The church underwent reconstruction also in the Baroque period, as evidenced by the crowning of the southern porch.
 In 1905, the church was regothisated, during which polychromes were made on the vaults.

 The original church was erected as an orientated building, consisting of a single nave on a rectangular plan (14.4 x 9.5 meters), to which a chancel (7.4 x 5.4 meters) was added to the east, also erected on a rectangular plan.
 In the 16th century, a sacristy was added to it from the north and a four-sided tower on the west side of the nave, located slightly asymmetrically, with a slight shift to the south.
 The nave and the lower chancel were covered with separate gable roofs, and the northern annex was covered with an extended roof of the chancel.

 In the Middle Ages, the entrance to the church led from the south, where pointed portals were pierced in the wall of the nave and the chancel.
 The moulded one in the nave was a bit more sophisticated of them.
 The third pointed portal led from the chancel to the sacristy.
 The original windows of the church were pointed, splayed.
 They were characterized by small, narrow openings.